 Wen Yang's Weapon of Choice from a javelin to the longtou dazhadao was seen as unnecessary considering he's been called as the "Zhao Yun of the late Three Kingdoms Era" by the games; many players expected him to either retain the javelin or have a polearm similar to Yun's.
 It's telling that reception to this change was negative when the preview clip of his move-set and Musou Attack had more dislikes.

 They Wasted a Perfectly Good Character: Ever since 9 added Xin Xianying to the roster, there were expectations of her since she lived long enough to see the rise of the Jin Dynasty and is one of the few female historical figures who made an impact in the Three Kingdoms Era.
 Unfortunately, the game makes Xianying a stand-in for her father, Xin Pi, and her story ends with the Battle of Wuzhang Plains.
 While she does appear in several battles post-Wuzhang Plains, she doesn't have any important role afterwards.
-Like Guo Huai, Sima Yi and Xiahou Ba, many players see her more as a Wei character than part of the Jin lineup, as Xianying never did things that made her historically prominent during the Sima clan's regency on Wei, such as advising her brother to stay allied with Cao Shuang during Sima Yi's coup d'etat and becoming suspicious enough of Zhong Hui that she warns her nephew about him.
+Like Guo Huai, Sima Yi and Xiahou Ba, many players see her more as a Wei character, rather than part of the Jin lineup, as Xianying never did things that made her historically prominent during the Sima clan's regency on Wei, such as advising her brother to stay allied with Cao Shuang during Sima Yi's coup d'etat and becoming suspicious enough of Zhong Hui that she warns her nephew about him.
 The best thing players could say about her is one scene where Xianying encourages the Wei forces to not give in to Zhuge Liang's taunts, an event where she makes the most out of it.

 They Wasted a Perfectly Good Plot: Ever since 7 added the Jin faction, their storyline and the games as a whole only ended with the fall of Shu, while the Xtreme Legends expansions ended with Zhong Hui's rebellion, never going further into events such as Sima Yan's ascension as the first emperor of Jin and the fall of Wu, which are only mentioned in passing.
-The lack of several playable characters who were important during those events (Sima Yan, Yang Hu, Lu Kang, Sun Hao etc.) was the reason why the games never went passed the fall of Shu.
+The lack of several playable characters who were important during those events (Sima Yan, Yang Hu, Lu Kang, Sun Hao etc.) was the reason why the games never went past the fall of Shu.

 Tier-Induced Scrappy: Sima Yi was similar to Zhuge Liang in Dynasty Warriors 3, with a stronger Musou charge stat on his fourth weapon and carries an innate lightning element on his fourth Charged Attack for great Area of Effect and filling up the Musou Gauge.
 Unfortunately, he suffered stationary attacking issues stemming from the fourth Charged Attack and Musou Attack.
 To get the most out of him, it's best to simply spam his running attack.